wither/Notes/thm/res/README.md

 ## PrivEsc to Root

-> use the same exploit to read sudoers file and copy it to a new file
+> Use the same exploit to read sudoers file and copy it to a new file

 ![](images/sudoers.png)

-> add vianka to the new sudoers file and overwrite the original, then switch to root
+> Add vianka to the new sudoers file and overwrite the original, then switch to root

 ![](images/root.png)